23 Different Types of Flies in South Carolina

 The drone fly (Eristalis tenax) is a widespread fly on the continent that is excellent at imitating bees.

-The stingless male bees are called drones, and they seem different from ordinary bees because of their huge eyes and distinctive banding on the abdomen.
+The stingless male bees are called drones.
+They seem different from ordinary bees because of their huge eyes and distinctive banding on the abdomen.
 In those respects, the drone fly resembles the bee drone.

 Although it is common to observe adults gleaning nectar from flowers, larvae prefer aquatic habitats, particularly foul-smelling, stagnant water.